lazywithclass/jgarth/README.md

 A module that brings the ACID where it's needed, typically in Amazon DynamoDB.

+### Important things first

+The name comes from the initials of the people who coined the term and developed the theory behind it, as written in (http://en.wikipedia.org/wiki/ACID)[the Wikipedia article about ACID].

 ### Testing

 To run tests `make test`.